ruanklein/synapseq/README.md

 ## Credits

-- **SBaGen** — SynapSeq was inspired by the [SBaGen project](https://uazu.net/sbagen/) (written in C) and follows a similar workflow.
+- **SBaGen+** — SynapSeq V2.x was a direct continuation of [SBaGen+](https://github.com/ruanklein/sbagen-plus), a project that modernized and extended the original [SBaGen engine](https://uazu.net/sbagen/).
-  SynapSeq has been completely rewritten from scratch in Go, but the conceptual foundation comes from SBaGen’s pioneering work in brainwave entrainment.
+  Starting from V3, SynapSeq has been completely rewritten from scratch in Go, with a minimalist and forward-looking design.
+It no longer depends on any SBaGen or SBaGen+ code.

 - **go-audio** — This project uses parts of the [go-audio](https://github.com/go-audio) libraries for audio encoding and decoding support, which provided a solid foundation for handling WAV data in Go.

-We gratefully acknowledge these projects as the basis and inspiration for SynapSeq’s development.